davidbeesley/davidbeesley.github.io/docs/index.markdown

 ## Upcoming Events

-**Yu-Gi-Oh!
-Supreme Darkness Sneak Peek**
-📅 January 18 @ 3:00 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $22.50

-Take a sneak peek at the newest Yu-Gi-Oh! set before next week and play in the tournament for a chance to win special themed prizes!

 ---

-**MTG Foundations Draft**
+**Heroclix Collector's Trove Prerelease**
-📅 January 24 @ 6:30 pm
+📅 January 28 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $20
+💲 Entry Fee: $35

-Flex your skills with an all-time core set Draft of MTG
+Peek into the Collector's Trove of goodies with a preview of the latest Heroclix set, including two boosters to build your team with before it releases!

 ---

-**MTG Innistrad Remastered Preview**
+**MTG Innistrad Remastered Draft**
-📅 January 24 @ 6:30 pm
+📅 January 31 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $30

-Return to Innistrad with our first ever Booster Draft of the set!

----

-**Yu-Gi-Oh!
-Tournament**
-📅 January 18 & 25 @ 12:30 pm
-📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $5
+💲 Entry Fee: $25

-Bring your favorite Yu-Gi-Oh!
-Deck for a friendly weekly tournament
+Lurk into the shadows of classic Innistrad with the gorgeous new Remaster!

 ---